in-depth phil. of sci.

 Some very strange things do happen, but far fewer than would seem reasonable if absolutely anything were acceptable.
 (NB.
 If the universe is infinitely old then the gap between strange things happening could be many hundreds of years).
 However, imagine if the laws of physics could be seriously tampered with as we sailed along on our merry way through time.
 It has been suggested that a barrier might be set up within this theory of parallel futures to avoid the unthinkable, to protect the laws of physics.
 Hmmm, grasping at straws if you ask me...

 Schrödinger, metaphorically, puts a cat in a box with a sealed jar of poisonous gas and a device that will break the jar if it detects a particle changing state.
-As far as quantum mechanics is concerned, at any time in the near future the cat is both alive and dead, until we open the box to observe.
+As far as quantum mechanics is concerned, at any time in the near future the cat is both alive and dead, until we open the box to see.
 Thus, the MWI adequately explains this cat paradox, by saying, "Each possibility has its own place in the future, simultaneously," namely, a superposition of states.

 We have choices with many possible outcomes, in the view of quantum physicists and the sub-atomic world.
 But the past is anyone's guess.

 Oh, well!
 That means only the future exists.
 How odd, when surely the present is the future's past..?
 It might be interesting to visit a future that you didn't actually take, from a scientific or anthropological stand-point, however it doesn't really solidify the argument for Time Travel.
+Visiting an alternate reality is like going on vacation, hardly traveling through time.

 No 5.
 You Cannot Surprise Yourself In The Past Or Future